-- Hold point of strap with 3-finger grip, thumb on top
+- Hold the point of the strap with 3-finger grip, thumb on top

 - Push strap through guide slowly until hump forms.
 Pause.

-- Use forefinger to pull hump up through guide
+- Use forefinger to pull hump up through the guide

-- Grasp tip of strip and pull back very hard to the right
+- Grasp tip of the strip and pull back very hard to the right

-- Pick up tooth and pull through strap ending with strap over tooth.
+- Pick up the tooth and pull through strap ending with a strap over the tooth.
 Do this step with each strap

 - Point to buckle